-A video shared widely in December 2017 shows a polar bear starving to death on Baffin Island in the Canadian Arctic.
+A video shows a sick, possibly starving polar bear on Baffin Island in the Canadian Arctic.

 In December 2017, a viral video left millions of people saddened and horrified by the sight of an emaciated polar bear forced to scavenge in trash cans for food on Canada’s Baffin Island.